Museum Curator In Florida Races Against Time To Preserve Holocaust Items

 "My dear Agatha, at last finally we got some news from you, I was very afraid that you had some troubles and that's why you didn't write.
 You are right my dear Agi, it would be wonderful to see each other.
 But I don't have the energy to hope."

-Tarjan was sent to an orphanage, and then his mother's best friend took him in.
+Tarjan's grandparents died in Auschwitz.
+He was sent to an orphanage, and then his mother's best friend took him in.
 By the time the war ended, two surviving aunts were his only family.

 "Anti-Semitism doesn't disappear when the war ends," he said.
 "It continued in more subtle ways, but it never stopped."